Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 After reviewing the previous analysis, it is evident that the kernel requires II=112 cycles to execute each loop iteration.
 Now, explore strategies to optimize the `farrow_kernel1.cpp` kernel to achieve an II of 32.

 In the `designs/farrow_port_initial/farrow_kernel1.cpp` file, within the for loop located at line number 55, the kernel currently performs four filter operations.
-To optimize, we propose splitting these operations; execute two filter operations in one tile and the remaining two in another tile.
+To optimize, we suggest executing two filter operations in one tile and the other two in a different tile.

 Compare the following code.
 The initial version using four filter operations versus the suggested version with two filter operations use two tiles to perform four filter computations.
 In the `farrow_opt_1` design, **farrow_kernel1** instantiates twice to perform four filter operations.